-The base would probably be set up near to one of the Moon's poles because such a location would afford moderate temperatures, a high percentage of sunlight for supplying solar power, and more opportunities for launches.
+The base would probably have been set up near to one of the Moon's poles because such a location would afford moderate temperatures, a high percentage of sunlight for supplying solar power, and more opportunities for launches.
 There is also the possibility that some deep craters in the polar regions may harbor ice, which could be tapped as a water supply.

-HistoryThe idea of a colony on the Moon has long been a favorite of science fiction writers and space visionaries.
-Konstantin Tsiolkovsky described such a base, as did others as long ago as the late 19th and early 20th centuries.
+The idea of a colony on the Moon has long been a favorite of science fiction writers and space visionaries.
+Konstantin Tsiolkovsky described such a base, as did others as long ago as the late 19th and early twentieth centuries.
 From the 1950s onward, a number of quite detailed concepts and designs have been suggested by scientists, engineers, and science writers.

 In 1954, Arthur C. Clarke proposed a lunar base made of inflatable modules and covered in lunar dust for insulation.
 A spaceship, assembled in low Earth orbit, would be launched towards the Moon and land on Mare Imbrium, near Mons Piton.
 Astronauts would then set up igloo-like modules and an inflatable radio mast.
 Subsequent steps would include the establishment of a larger, permanent dome, an algae-based air purifier, a nuclear reactor to supply power, and electromagnetic cannons, also known as mass drivers, to launch cargo and fuel to interplanetary vessels in space.

-In 1958, the U.S. Air Force began a study called Lunex (Lunar Expedition) with the goal of putting a military base on the Moon by 1968.
+In 1958, the US Air Force began a study called Lunex (Lunar Expedition) with the goal of putting a military base on the Moon by 1968.
 The following year, the U.S. Army went through a similar exercise, known as Project Horizon, with the aim of establishing a military presence on the Moon by 1967.
 Project Horizon was led by H. H. Koelle, a German rocket engineer of the Army Ballistic Missile Agency.
 The first landing would have been carried out by two "soldier-astronauts" in 1965.
 More construction workers would soon have followed and, through numerous launches (61 Saturn I and 88 Saturn V), 245 tons of cargo would have been transported to the outpost by 1966.

 Various schemes for lunar bases have been explored by other nations, most notably the Soviet Union and China.
 And before the cancellation of the Apollo Project there were also plans to extend Apollo into the era of human habitation on the Moon.
 This would have been the ideal time for such a segue, but the political will and public interest to support such a venture had waned and funding for Apollo dried up.

 In the decades, that followed the first Moon landing, various presidents announced their intention of revitalizing efforts to colonize the Moon.
 However, these proved to be little more than public rhetoric.
-Most recently, in 2004, President George Bush, Jr., called on NASA to "gain a new foothold on the Moon and to prepare for new journeys to the worlds beyond our own," including a return to the Moon by 2020.
+Most recently, in 2004, President George Bush, Jr, called on NASA to "gain a new foothold on the Moon and to prepare for new journeys to the worlds beyond our own," including a return to the Moon by 2020.
 This led to the scheme for a lunar base announced in 2006.

-Moon Base 2020
+Moon base 2020